 [raises a dagger above Quasimodo]

-Phoebus: Oh, and one more thing: tell Esmeralda - she's very lucky.
+Phoebus: [after Quasi releases him from his collar and turns to leave as Quasi watches inquisitively] Oh, and one more thing: tell Esmeralda - she's very lucky.

 Phoebus: Achilles, sit!

-Laverne: [to the birds] Fly, my pretties!
+Laverne: [to the pigeons] Fly, my pretties!
 Fly, fly!

 Laverne: [singing] Call me a hopeless romantic but Quasi, I feel it.